Asphalt Binder

 Distillation

 The crude oil is subjected to a distillation process in a refinery.
 This involves heating the crude oil and separating it into different fractions based on boiling points.
-The heaviest fraction, which includes bitumen or asphalt, is left behind after other components with lower boiling points are distilled off.
+Refineries distill components with lower boiling points, leaving behind the heaviest fraction, which includes bitumen or asphalt.
+This process ensures the efficient separation of materials and provides the essential base for asphalt production.

 Vacuum Distillation

 The heavier fractions, including bitumen, may undergo further processing through vacuum distillation.
-This process involves lowering the pressure to extract the heavier components that did not evaporate during regular distillation.
+In this process, the pressure is lowered to extract the heavier components that did not evaporate during regular distillation, ensuring a more refined product.

 Blending and Modification